kallioaa/Kommuunisovellus/README.md

 ---

-## Score Graph
+## Score Table

 Once logged in, you’ll land on the [**Home**](http://127.0.0.1:8000/) page.
 Here, you’ll see a **table** displaying the accumulated scores for different accounts in the system.
-This graph gives you an at-a-glance perspective of each user’s current standing based on events and todos.
+This table gives you an at-a-glance perspective of each user’s current standing based on events and todos.

 ---